gaurav/MapOfLife/bulkloader/tnrs_ingest/README.txt

     notes               (text) Used to store information about the generation of this record.
                         In particular, if we use biodiversity.rb to parse the names, the original name will be recorded here.
+    family		(text) Family name.

+One possible optimizatoin would be to have all fields should be stored lowercase so that case doesn't affect searches.
+However, at the moment, the code compares names against those in the database, which are stored in normal case ("Panthera tigris", etc).
+So maybe later?

 2. TNRS/taxonomic checklists will be incorporated into this database using the following algorithm: